 The renovations to Furcolo Hall and former Marks Meadow Elementary School bring together students, staff, and faculty members of the College of Education to form one college, one building, and one learning community.
 The revitalized spaces promote a highly collaborative environment, enriching teaching and research for students and staff across several different departments.

-The George N. Parks Minutemen Marching Band Building is a permanent home for “The Pride and Class of New England.”
-The facility consolidates all of the needs of the marching band in one location and celebrates the legacy of the late George N. Parks, who directed the Minutemen Marching Band for over 30 years.
+The George N. Parks Minuteman Marching Band Building is a permanent home for “The Pride and Class of New England.”
+The facility consolidates all of the needs of the marching band in one location and celebrates the legacy of the late George N. Parks, who directed the Minuteman Marching Band for over 30 years.

 In 2013, Hampshire Dining Commons underwent a partial interior renovation to revitalize the aging facility.
 Existing kitchen and serving areas were converted into an open, circular plan with flexible cooking and serving stations located around the perimeter.
 Hampshire Dining Commons is now one of the healthiest and most sustainable dining operations in the nation.

-This project will expand the existing Isenberg School of Management facility to include space for faculty and staff, an innovation center, learning commons and colloquium space, a simulated trading floor, and limited renovation of existing spaces.
+This project expands the existing Isenberg School of Management facility to include space for faculty and staff, an innovation center, learning commons and colloquium space, simulated trading floor, and a limited renovation of existing spaces.

 The Life Science Laboratories (LSL) facility provides state-of-the-art laboratory space for interdisciplinary research clusters engaged in cutting edge studies.
 Laboratory support platforms adjoin offices and labs to foster a highly collaborative environment, and promote the exchange of ideas between students and faculty from several different fields including: Biochemistry, Food Science, Mathematics, Microbiology, Physics, and Environmental Conservation.

 In 2015, the LCC concourse space was renovated with new equipment, lighting, and finishes to update the existing facility.
-Together, through improvements to the Blue Wall, the adjacent Harvest Market, and a brand new study space, the LCC concourse renovation has created an urban marketplace model for the next generation of campus dining.
+Together, through improvements to the Blue Wall, the adjacent Harvest Market, and a brand new study space, the LCC concourse renovations have created an urban marketplace model for the next generation of campus dining.

 From 2015-2017, South College underwent a major renovation, restoration, and addition project.
 The existing structure was restored, and all major building systems were upgraded to meet code.
 A four-story, 60,000 S.F. addition was constructed on the west side of the building, housing common areas, faculty offices, and classrooms with state-of-the-art audiovisual systems.
 Together, The renovation and addition now serve as the primary home of the College of Humanities and Fine Arts, including the departments of English, Philosophy, Art History, and Women, Gender & Sexual Studies.